 Public Workshop #1 Community Open House with SWOT Analysis: Sept.
 22, 2023.
-A well-attended session where people dropped in at Town Hall and provided feedback on Bolton's strengths, weaknesses, opportunities, and threats (SWOT).
+This was a well-attended session where people dropped in at Town Hall and provided feedback on Bolton's strengths, weaknesses, opportunities, and threats (SWOT).
 There was extensive input obtained, including the following findings and opinions:

 - Value the Lake and Lake access;

 - Like small town atmosphere;

 - Perceive value in the school district;

-- Construe a need for housing for families as well as housing challenges for seniors;
+- Construe a need for housing for families and seniors;

 - Want caps or more regulation of vacation rentals;

-- Seek sidewalks;
+- Seek additional sidewalks;

 - Desire cable and internet services improvements;

 - See needs for protected bike/ walking options on Route 9N;

 - Identify a lack of childcare options; and

 - Want a dog park.